schmittnieto/schmittnieto.github.io/_posts/2025-01-25-azure-local-lifecycle.md

 - **Rollback and Retry**: Azure’s platform ensures failed upgrades are retried or rolled back to avoid disruptions.
 - **Manual Intervention**: If extensions repeatedly fail to upgrade, you can disable automatic upgrades to troubleshoot the issue before re-enabling them.

-Extensions are an integral part of Azure Local’s functionality, and their upgrade process—whether automatic or manual—ensures your cluster remains aligned with the latest features and updates.
+Extensions are an integral part of Azure Local’s functionality, and their upgrade process, whether automatic or manual, ensures your cluster remains aligned with the latest features and updates.

 ### Add a Node

 Adding a node to your Azure Local cluster is one of the most straightforward ways to scale up resources like compute and storage.
-While I don’t currently have the infrastructure to reproduce this process step by step, I’ve successfully carried it out in the past—transitioning from a single-node to a two-node system without any issues.
+While I don’t currently have the infrastructure to reproduce this process step by step, I’ve successfully carried it out in the past, transitioning from a single-node to a two-node system without any issues.
 Based on my experience and [this article from Microsoft](https://learn.microsoft.com/en-us/azure/azure-local/manage/add-server), let me guide you through the process.

 #### Overview